doremi31618/monorepo-system-template/project-progress/auth-project-progress_2025_11_07.md

 - Added Google OAuth `/auth/google/login` redirect + callback that exchanges the code, fetches profile, creates/looks up the user, issues session + refresh tokens via `AuthService.CreateSession`, sets the refresh cookie, and redirects back to the frontend with the access token query param.
 - Next: wire the frontend callback route to read `token`, persist via `authStore`, and handle errors/redirects.

+### 2025-12-02

+- Verified the Google SSO flow end-to-end: Google login button redirects to the OAuth consent, callback exchanges the code, persists/looks up the federated user, mints session + refresh tokens, sets the HttpOnly refresh cookie, and redirects back with the access token that the frontend now stores in the auth state.
+- Re-checked the backend service/controller spec: `AuthService.CreateSession` still references `crypto.randomUUID()` without importing `crypto`, and `inspectSession` responds with the raw session row instead of `UserIdentityDto`, so swagger-generated clients still break.
+- Audited the frontend client/store state: `authStore.login` never writes to storage, `logout` ignores `removeFromStorage`, and `httpClient.request` does not set `credentials: 'include'`, so refresh/signout flows keep failing even though Bearer headers now exist.

+- Addressing the dependency-ordered WBS items above will bring the implementation in line with the intended UX (email authentication + Google SSO + reset password) and make the front/back contracts consistent.